OcelotBabou/Quartz/content/2-The World/Regions/Cities/Iterdeep.md

 title: Iterdeep
 draft: false
 tags:
-  - ShadowAisleMountains
+  - continent/western-siarmorrin
-  - WesternSiarMorrin
+  - region/shadow-aisle-mountains
-  - City
+  - location/city
 ---
 **Overview:**

-Iterdeep, located within the Shadow Aisle Mountains, serving as the primary gateway between the eastern and western realms of Siar’Morrin.
+Iterdeep, located within the [[Shadow Aisle Mountains]], serving as the primary gateway between the eastern and western realms of Siar’Morrin.
 Once a bustling hub of trade and commerce, Iterdeep has recently become an isolated and secretive city under the rule of a strict monarchy.

 **Description:**